progit/progit/nl/09-git-internals/01-chapter9.markdown

 	100644 blob fa49b077972391ad58037050f2a75f74e3671e92      new.txt
 	100644 blob 1f7a7a472abf3dd9643fd615f6da379c4acb3e3a      test.txt

-If you created a working directory from the new tree you just wrote, you would get the two files in the top level of the working directory and a subdirectory named `bak` that contained the first version of the test.txt file.
-You can think of the data that Git contains for these structures as being like Figure 9-2.
 Als je een werkmap zou maken van de nieuwe boom die je zojuist geschreven hebt, zou je de twee bestanden in het bovenste niveau van de werkmap krijgen en een submap genaamd `bak` die de eerste versie van het test.txt bestand bevatte.
 Je kunt over de gegevens die Git bevat voor deze structuren denken zoals getoond in Figuur 9-2.

 Insert 18333fig0902.png